Factry Historian

 Events overview

-in the events overview, all the detected events are visualized, by default sorted with the newest on top columns status the status of an event is indicated with an icon hovering over an icon in the overview shows the name of the status icon status description running indicates the event is started and waiting for new incoming data pending indicates that the event’s stop has been triggered and the event’s stop time has been filled in final data for the event is being gathered waiting indicates the event is waiting for manual input from a user processed the final state of an event when an event is in the processed state, its properties are regarded as complete asset name the name of the assets docid\ c4opdlucirj0draexrisp to which the event belongs event type the event types & properties docid\ mg2d9wmvt4yzdepya sp6 start time the the start time of the event stop time the stop time of the event duration the duration of the event parent the parent field gives an indication about the optional parent event of the event parent description \<empty> the event has no parent configured yes the event has a parent configured and the parent event exists none the event has a parent configured but the parent does not exist (yet) actions the buttons at the end of every row allow users to perform some actions on the event icon action description events overview /#merge events merge this event with the previous event events overview /#splitting events split this event events overview /#event details see the details of this event filtering events filtering events in the event overview can be done in different ways indicating a time range using the start and stop time of an event indicating the type of the event indicating the status of the event indicating the asset(s) on which the events can operate including the child assets of the selected asset(s) a combination of the above filters event details to view the details of an event, click the eye icon to popup a window in which the event settings and the corresponding event properties are visualized from within the event detail view you can access the parent event’s detail view if a parent event is present delete events there are 2 different ways to delete events to delete a single event, use the ‘delete event’ button in the event details to delete multiple events at once, use the ‘delete events’ option underneath the ‘3 dots icon’ next to the filter this will delete all the events that are selected by the current filter before deletion, a warning pops up merge events 2 consecutive events can be merged at once this can be used when f e an event was interrupted by a particular reason and the event was split into 2 consecutive events to merge an event with the previous event, click the merge icon next to the latter event to merge with the former event this action pops up a modal with the details of both events side to side on merging the events, the merged event and all dependent events (for which the merged event is a parent) will have their properties automatically re evaluated example 2 consecutive events, one with a time range from 10h30h to 10h40 and one with a time range from 10h50 to 11h, are merged the resulting time range is from 10h30 to 11h and the event properties are recalculated splitting events an event can be split into 2 consecutive events, with the start time of the first event and the stop time of the second event coming from the original event the split time can be freely chose but must be between the start and stop time of the original event re evaluate a single event to re evaluate a single event use the ‘re evaluate’ button in the events’ detail view this will re evaluate all the properties of the event for the corresponding time range
+in the events overview, all the detected events are visualized, by default sorted with the newest on top by clicking the cog icon in the table header, the visible columns can be configured individual columns can be shown or hidden, or columns can be reordered columns status the status of an event is indicated with an icon hovering over an icon in the overview shows the name of the status icon status description running indicates the event is started and waiting for new incoming data pending indicates that the event’s stop has been triggered and the event’s stop time has been filled in final data for the event is being gathered waiting indicates the event is waiting for manual input from a user processed the final state of an event when an event is in the processed state, its properties are regarded as complete asset name the name of the docid\ c4opdlucirj0draexrisp to which the event belongs asset path the full path of the asset event type the docid\ mg2d9wmvt4yzdepya sp6 start time the start time of the event stop time the stop time of the event duration the duration of the event parent the parent field gives an indication about the optional parent event of the event parent description \<empty> the event has no parent configured yes the event has a parent configured and the parent event exists none the event has a parent configured but the parent does not exist (yet) actions the buttons at the end of every row allow users to perform some actions on the event icon action description docid\ c8io8ran hflre7awpyc merge this event with the previous event docid\ c8io8ran hflre7awpyc split this event docid\ c8io8ran hflre7awpyc see the details of this event filtering events filtering events in the event overview can be done in different ways indicating a relative or absolute time range using the start and stop time of an event indicating the type of the event indicating the status of the event indicating the asset(s) on which the events can operate including the child assets of the selected asset(s) a combination of the above filters event details to view the details of an event, click the eye icon to popup a window in which the event settings and the corresponding event properties are visualized from within the event detail view you can access the parent event’s detail view if a parent event is present delete events there are 2 different ways to delete events to delete a single event, use the ‘delete event’ button in the event details to delete multiple events at once, use the ‘delete events’ option underneath the ‘3 dots icon’ next to the filter this will delete all the events that are selected by the current filter before deletion, a warning pops up merge events 2 consecutive events can be merged at once this can be used when f e an event was interrupted by a particular reason and the event was split into 2 consecutive events to merge an event with the previous event, click the merge icon next to the latter event to merge with the former event this action pops up a modal with the details of both events side to side on merging the events, the merged event and all dependent events (for which the merged event is a parent) will have their properties automatically re evaluated example 2 consecutive events, one with a time range from 10h30h to 10h40 and one with a time range from 10h50 to 11h, are merged the resulting time range is from 10h30 to 11h and the event properties are recalculated splitting events an event can be split into 2 consecutive events, with the start time of the first event and the stop time of the second event coming from the original event the split time can be freely chose but must be between the start and stop time of the original event re evaluate a single event to re evaluate a single event use the ‘re evaluate’ button in the events’ detail view this will re evaluate all the properties of the event for the corresponding time range